 Sat, Jun 6, 2020 — Sun, Jan 10, 2021

-Russ Marshall was born in 1940 in the thriving coal mining town of South Fork, Pennsylvania, to a family of coal miners, farmers and industrial factory workers.
-His family relocated to Detroit in the 1950s and Marshall began photographing the city’s streets, passersby and its legendary Michigan Central Station (MCS) in the 1950s throughout the 1960s.
-From 1975 to 2005, Marshall worked freelance for local and national labor and trade magazines and created some of his most compelling work that pays homage to Detroit’s labor force with portraits and candid imagery shot alongside the assembly line workers in factories, shops and plants throughout Detroit as well as in Dearborn’s Ford River Rouge plant, southwest Detroit’s Zug Island, Flint’s General Motors’ plants and in other areas found nearby in the Midwest’s Rust Belt.
+From 1975 to 2005, Marshall worked freelance for local and national labor and trade magazines and created some of his most compelling work that pays homage to Detroit’s labor force with portraits and candid imagery of workers shot alongside the assembly lines and machinery in factories, shops and plants throughout the metro Detroit region as well as in Dearborn’s Ford River Rouge plant, southwest Detroit’s Zug Island, Flint’s General Motors’ plants and in other areas found nearby in the Midwest’s Rust Belt.

 In addition, the exhibition includes a special supplement featuring Marshall’s photographs taken of public life in England and eastern Europe as the Cold War was on the decline in from 1987-1990.
 Marshall interprets over five decades of blue-collar life, Detroit and its environs through photographs that capture the city’s heart and soul sometimes reading like a melancholy poem but most often as an empathetic narrative of resilient people, places and times now past.

 Image: Ambassador Bridge and Zug Island, 1968, Russ Marshall, American.
 Gelatin silver print.
 Gift of the Artist.
 2012.144